-The School-Based Master of Education program is designed for individuals with a baccalaureate or higher degree, who seek licensure in one of the following areas: Early Childhood (PreK through grade 3), Middle Childhood (grades 4 through 9), Adolescent/Young Adult (grades 7 through 12), or Multi-Age (Physical Education, PreK through grade 12).
-The program is a collaborative endeavor between the Department of Education and School Psychology and its partner schools: Breakthrough Schools, Hawken Lower School, Shaker Heights Schools, and St. Ignatius High School.
+The School-Based Master of Education program is designed for individuals with a baccalaureate or higher degree, who seek licensure in one of the following areas: Early Childhood (PreK through grade 3), Middle Childhood (grades 4 through 9) and Adolescent/Young Adult (grades 7 through 12).

 The master’s degree course of study is a 40-46 credit hour program at the graduate level, including the six-semester hour teaching internship.
 Coursework is divided between the department and the participating schools and requires attendance during one summer and the following full academic year.
 The coursework is taken on a full-time basis and includes a full-day internship at one of the school sites.
 Prerequisite courses necessary for licensure may extend the program beyond one year for some students.